chaoss/wg-evolution/metrics/Proposals_Declined.md

 merging, and the commits referenced in it cannot be found in the git repository, it can be considered to be declined (but see detailed discussion below).
-The same can be said of HitLab merge requests.
+The same can be said of GitLab merge requests.
 In the case of Gerrit, code reviews can be formally "abandoned", which is the way of detecting declined proposals in this system.